oneNutW0nder/CatTails/README.md

 - **Command feedback/output***
     - CatTails will send you the output of a command (if there is any)
       and let you know if your command completed successfully.
+- **Customized HELLO***
+    - I am leaving the implementation of the HELLO messages up the person       writing the bot/c2 to allow flexibility

 (*) Work in progress
 (x) Completed